djdarcy/MCP-Server-Tutorial/docs/tutorial/01_understanding_mcp_architecture.md

 ## Overview

 The Model Context Protocol (MCP) is a communication protocol that enables AI assistants to interact with external tools and services.
-Understanding the architecture is fundamental to building effective MCP servers and debugging integration issues.
+Understanding the architecture is a big step to building effective MCP servers and debugging integration issues.

 ## What is MCP?